Lzhenghong/Quant-Projects/SP500/KMeans_GMM_RF_strategy/README.md

 - Close position from 7 days ago

 4. 2-Step Clustering using KMeans and Gaussian Mixture:
-- Winsorise top and bottom 10% of each technical indicators
 - Feature engineer an "aggregate" variable by multiplying all the technical indicators together and with log-return
 - Apply MinMaxScaler to "aggregate" variable
 - Initialise clustering using KMeans for 1 to 50 clusters based on "aggregate" across time